-Although the half-century-old center now draws more than 1 million visitors to nearly 4,000 events yearly, it can't compete with bigger super-centers in other cities.
+Although the half-century-old Charleston Civic Center draws more than 1 million visitors to nearly 4,000 events yearly, it can't compete with bigger super-centers in other cities.
 Charleston has lost $28 million in bookings and spinoff commerce because it lacks enough convention space.

 CHARLESTON, W.Va -- Anything that makes Charleston a more appealing "destination city" -- drawing shoppers, business executives, tourists, entertainment-seekers, convention-goers and others -- is beneficial.Therefore, we think Mayor Danny Jones's plan for a major upgrade of the Civic Center deserves support.Although the half-century-old center now draws more than 1 million visitors to nearly 4,000 events yearly, it can't compete with bigger super-centers in other cities.
 Charleston has lost $28 million in bookings and spinoff commerce because it lacks enough convention space, tourism official Jama Jarrett said.The mayor wants to spend $45 million to $60 million to expand and refurbish the center, plus redo its exterior (which City Manager David Molgaard says looks like a "state prison").